COVID-19 wage assurance

 Per country a ‘cut-off’ point will need to be established, indicating for what period of the crisis wages need to be ensured by brands and retailers.
 This will depend on when government-imposed lockdowns have ended entirely.
 Within that period the wage assurance will cover all workers: those who continued to work and those that were send home because of lockdowns, lack of orders or social distancing measures.

-What is the relation with the GUF/IOE programme of action?
+What is the relation with the ILO Call to Action?

-Brands should also support a fair, inclusive, objective, and transparent process for verifying eligibility for and disbursement of the funds to be established, to cover all workers whether employed, furloughed, dismissed, or terminated, and enforcing the payment to the workers through wage slips that re-enforce the employment relationships.
-An independent oversight and accountability mechanism can be evolved with the ILO or other civil society and government institutions.
+Brands should develop and support fair, inclusive, objective, and transparent processes for verifying eligibility for and disbursement of wage payments.
+The process should cover all workers whether employed, furloughed, dismissed, or terminated, and workers should be paid through through wage slips that re-enforce the employment relationships.
+For factories that are re-opening pay-roll review combined with transparency will be critical.
+Brands are strongly encouraged to do this collectively, for example through:

 What does "wages and benefits” mean?